 Developers often launch their product without thinking much of the design because they want to reach the market before competitors do, but it’s a good idea to make a redesign before starting to lose clients.

 Simplifying the onboarding.
 There’s no doubt that developers are tech-savvy enough to operate a complex user interface faster than other people would.
 But do you know how much time they spent practicing?
 They have been using this interface daily for many years.
-Every product owner wants the onboarding to be as fast and smooth as possible, and UX design is a key to that.
+Every product owner wants the onboarding to be as fast and smooth as possible, and UI/UX design is a key to that.

 Advantage at sales.
 We have to remember that not all developer tools are sold to individuals.
 Often the audience includes managers, directors, and other specialists who make the purchase decision.
 They might have a bit different perspective than developers, and it is likely that a good-looking app will have more points in their eyes (even if they don’t say it directly).
 A similar effect works with pitch decks: investors are more willing to trust a product with good design, which signals there has been real work input in the project.

-This was the case with Polaris, a code security app.
-The founders of Polaris are developers themselves and they had a very clear image of the product when they came to us.
+This was the case with Tromzo, a code security app.
+The founders of Tromzo are developers themselves and they had a very clear image of the product when they came to us.
 What they needed was a good-looking prototype that they could present to the investors.
 There are quite some code security apps on the market, so quality UX and UI are a way to stand out.

 Developers are humans, too.
 Tools are made to make the work easier, so why not make the developer's working process more enjoyable?
 We all like user-friendly and good-looking apps in our daily life, so why do we make developers use those cluttered and clumsy designs at work?